 How much does a DoorDash driver earn?

-The DoorDash website claims up to $25/hour, which might be a stretch for most markets.
-However, you are guaranteed a minimum $10/hour.
-In the rare case you make less than $10/ hour, DoorDash pays the difference.
+The DoorDash website claims drivers can make up to $25/hour, which might be a stretch for most markets.
+However, you are guaranteed a minimum of $10/hour.
+In the rare case, you make less than $10/ hour, DoorDash pays the difference.
 The average pay per order is $5, plus anything you make from tips.